janniks/vue-notion/README.md

 ## Roadmap

-Check out the [Roadmap](https://github.com/janniks/vue-notion/projects/1) and upvote issues that you want to see implemented soon.
+[Add issues](https://github.com/janniks/vue-notion/issues/new), request features and upvote [block types](https://github.com/janniks/vue-notion/issues?q=is%3Aissue+is%3Aopen+label%3Ablock) that you want to see next!

 ## Sites using vue-notion